 our heavy cavalry on the south coast to prevent raiders from landing while Hawk’s Keep and Tower Farm hold the north.

 The Freeholds has a very long southern border with two unfriendly neighbors, neither of whom can control their lands beyond the major cities.
-That’s why traveling to Anglia two years ago was
+That’s one reason why traveling to Anglia two

 He nodded his head toward the window.
 “Bar Dor has grown into a sizeable town since the last war.
 The Freeman believe overwhelming force on the border will be enough to detour an